TimFins/Software-Projekt/README.md

 The goal of this project is to build a Python microservice, which provides detailed feedback to students solving binary search tree and red-black tree exercises.
 Each task such as inserting values in a binary search tree or deleting values in a red-black tree implements an HTTP route.
 A JSON request contains all the information about the task as well as the student's submission.
-The task is to grade the submission, provide detailed feedback and send it back as a JSON response.
+The task is to create the solution, grade the submission, provide detailed feedback and send it back as a JSON response.

 ## Setup
 Please set your working directory to the same directory as this file.